lliu1871/PhyEd/code.markdown

 ---

 <div class="container-fluid">
-   <i class="material-icons" style="font-size:30px;color:orange;">devices</i> <p>Course:You’ll find this post in your _posts directory.
+   <p><i class="material-icons" style="font-size:30px;color:orange;">devices</i> Course:You’ll find this post in your _posts directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways,...You’ll find this post in your _posts directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways,...You’ll find this post in your _posts directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways,...</p>
 </div>

 <div class="container-fluid">